ddrscott/octopress/source/_posts/2018-03-22-blog-setup.markdown

 And here's a video of how I produced it:
 <div style="position:relative;height:0;padding-bottom:75.0%"><iframe src="https://www.youtube.com/embed/_BwVHJx1Zc4?ecver=2" width="480" height="360" frameborder="0" allow="autoplay; encrypted-media" style="position:absolute;width:100%;height:100%;left:0" allowfullscreen></iframe></div>

 For full screen video record, I use [OBS Studio][obs].
 (You might have noticed me stopping the recording at the end of the video.
 Should have used a hotkey.)
-It produces small file sizes and a lot has features including video overlays, webcam capture, filters, transforms, etc. It deserves a whole book of its own.
+It produces small file sizes and has a lot of features including webcam overlays, filters, transforms, etc. It deserves a whole book of its own.

 > **Note to Self**
 >